 In the seventh episode, the watershed that swerves the show from realism to fantasy by introducing murderous monsters, Goto decides he trusts “freaks” like Masayoshi rather than flawless heroes.
 He comforts Masayoshi upon him learning that his parents died in a mysterious robbery and murder.
 The perfect Batman-esque backstory falls into Masayoshi’s lap, but it’s not all it’s cracked up to be as he feels disconnected to it after so long not knowing.
 According to Goto such imperfections actually make him and Mari better heroes, ready to face their new world of supervillains and monsters come to life.
 Even Goto teams up with Masayoshi to defeat the vicious King Torture, who grew up obsessed with villains rather than heroes.

-After King Torture, the fantasy escalates with alien invaders fought with giant robots.
-Masayoshi finds himself away from Goto and MMM and instead with a team of bland superheroes, then on the run as a framed criminal.
+After King Torture, the fantasy escalates to alien invaders fought with giant robots.
+Masayoshi finds himself away from Goto and MMM and instead with a team of generic Super Sentai-style heroes, then on the run as a framed criminal.
 In the meantime, Mari breaks up with Moe in an explosion of traumatic insecurity and moves in with Goto.
-The breakup, Mari’s attraction to Goto (initially because of her uniform fetish), and Masayoshi’s absence seemingly builds up Goto and Mari becoming a couple.
+The breakup, Mari’s attraction to Goto (initially because of her uniform fetish), and Masayoshi’s absence seemingly build up Goto and Mari becoming a couple.
 It would certainly fit the precedent of Class S literature that girls leave behind their relationships with fellow girls to marry men.
 However, Samurai Flamenco brings back its couples to make them stronger than ever: in the same episode Mizuki repairs Mari and Moe’s relationship (and implicitly joins it), Masayoshi realizes how much he cares for Goto in a flashback montage and returns to his side.
 Love proves itself to rise above conflict and bring people together.

 The primary and secondary relationships ground Samurai Flamenco as its plot increases in strangeness.
 On Masayoshi’s journey to space to uncover the reason behind the alien invasion, he learns his fantastical time as a superhero all resulted from the ultimate wish fulfillment: the will of the universe granted him subconscious reality-warping powers completely by chance, resulting in a world informed by his nostalgia for tokusatsu.
 He got to live his fantasy, but all good things come to an end and the dust settles.
 Any other show might end right there, with Masayoshi ready to “grow up” in the mundane world after expending all his immaturity.